 When polled, Musicians say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Coordination: Adjusting actions in relation to others' actions.

 There were about 172,400 jobs for Musician in 2016 (in the United States).
 New jobs are being produced at a rate of 6% which is above the national average.
 The Bureau of Labor Statistics predicts 10,400 new jobs for Musician by 2026.
-The BLS estimates 17,800 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 17,800 job openings in this field each year.